pravesh-pandey/localCacheBenchmark/README.md

 ## Extending the Benchmarks

-- Add new libraries by registering them in `CacheBenchmark` or `PersistentCacheBenchmark` and the Maven `pom.xml`.
+- Add new libraries by registering them in `CacheBenchmark` and the Maven `pom.xml`.
 - Introduce additional parameters (e.g. `threads`, `ttl`) via `@Param` annotations.
 - Track new metrics by parsing `results.json` or adding custom reporters.
 - Update `run-and-publish.sh` if you add extra artifacts (e.g. CSV exports) so they’re archived with each run.